1962–63 FC Basel season: Pre-season

-The Czechoslovakian manager Jiří Sobotka was the club manager at this time, he taken the job over from Jenő Vincze a year before.
+The Czechoslovak manager Jiří Sobotka was the club manager at this time, he taken the job over from Jenő Vincze a year before.
 A season earlier many youngsters had joined the team and this pre-season the same occurred again.
 Rolf Lüdi, Enrico Mazzola and Hansruedi Herr were brought up from reserve team.
 Abraham Levy and Arnold Hofer joined from local team FC Breitenbach, also Werner Meier joined from local team Nordstern Basel.
 During the winter break Bruno Gatti joined from Black Stars Basel.
 One of the biggest transfers made during this time was the transfer of the 19 year old Karl Odermatt from Concordia Basel.
 Odermatt joined in a swop, Hansueli Oberer and Silvan Thüler went to Concordia.
 Not only these two players left the squad, Paul Speidel moved on to Cantonal Neuchatel and Josef Hügi (Hugi II) was nearly at the end of his football career.
 "Seppe" Hugi had played 363 competition games for the club and in these had scored 272 goals, he moved on to play for Zürich.

 Basel played a total of 51 games this season.
 Of these 51, 26 were in the domestic league, six were in the Swiss Cup, three in the Cup of the Alps, six in the International Football Cup (IFC) and ten were friendly matches.
 Of these friendly games, five were won, three drawn and two ended in a defeat, Basel scored 29 goals and conceded 19.